Availity/availity-angular/src/core/authorizations/README.md

 ### Usage

-`avUserAuthorizationsFactory` is accessed in the standard way.
+`avUserAuthorizations` is accessed in the standard way.

 ```javascript
 angular.module('app', ['availity'])